-There are approximately 65 lakes, ponds, and stream segments in the Mossy Pond complex outside of the CMR study area.
-Between 2001 and 2019, CDFW staff have observed SNYLF of various life stages in 32 of these waterbodies.
-Occasional monitoring data from the past 17 years indicate a relatively large SNYLF metapopulation.
-However, it is difficult to draw conclusions about the population because VES results can be difficult to compare due to the factors mentioned above in the VES IN THE MOSSY POND STUDY AREA section.
-The level of survey effort outside the Mossy Pond CMR study area, as measured by the number of ponds surveyed, has varied during each year of VES (e.g., 43 sites were surveyed in 2013, the year with the most surveys, and six sites were surveyed in 2009, the year with the least; Figure 5).
+There are approximately 67 lakes, ponds, and stream segments in the Mossy Pond complex outside of the CMR study area.
+Between 2001 and 2020, CDFW staff have observed SNYLF of various life stages in 32 of these waterbodies.
+Occasional monitoring data from the past 20 years indicate a relatively large SNYLF metapopulation.
+In 2020, CDFW and TNF staff observed fewer SNYLF outside the CMR study area than in the previous four survey years.
+However, the level of survey effort outside the Mossy Pond CMR study area, as measured by the number of ponds surveyed, has varied substantially during each year of VES (e.g., 55 sites were surveyed in 2013, the year with the most surveys, and only three sites were surveyed in 2015, the year with the least; Figure 5).
+In 2020, CDFW and TNF staff only surveyed nine sites outside of the CMR study area.
+Expectedly, the more limited VES resulted in fewer SNYLF observations.
+However, even when comparing VES results between years during which the same locations are surveyed, drawing conclusions about the population can be difficult because VES detections can vary widely due to the factors mentioned above in the VES IN THE MOSSY POND STUDY AREA section.

-In 2017 and 2019, CDFW crews captured adult SNYLF observed in the ponds closest to the study area to check for PIT tags to identify any frogs that had migrated out of the study area.
-During both years, CDFW staff detected one adult frog at Site ID 13094 that moved out of the Mossy Pond study area.
-These were two different frogs, as indicated by unique PIT tag numbers.
-In 2017, the captured frog was an adult female that was last captured at the northern end of Mossy Pond in September 2014.
-The individual CDFW staff captured in 2019 was also an adult female that was last captured in July 2015 at the very base of the Mossy Pond outlet stream (Site ID 80138), just above the southern edge of Fordyce.
-This frog traveled at least 1.5 km horizontal distance (and, more likely, at least 2 km along the closest path of travel via available water courses) and 200 m in vertical elevation gain along steep terrain since the last time staff observed it four years prior.
+In 2017, 2019, and 2020, CDFW staff captured adult SNYLF observed in a subset of ponds close to the study area to check for PIT tags to identify any frogs that may have migrated out of the study area.
+During all three years, CDFW staff detected one adult SNYLF at Site ID 13094 that moved out of the Mossy Pond study area.
+PIT tags revealed that the frog captured in 2017 and 2020 was the same individual, and the frog captured in 2019 was a different individual.
+The individual captured in 2017 and 2020 was a large adult female.
+Before 2017, this female had most recently been captured in 2019 was also an adult female that was last captured in July 2015 at the very base of the Mossy Pond outlet stream (Site ID 80138), just above the southern edge of Fordyce.
+This frog likely traveled at least 1.75 km horizontal distance (and, more likely, at least 2 km along the closest path of travel via available water courses) and 200 m in vertical elevation gain along steep terrain between observations in 2015 and 2019.
 During the Mossy Pond CMR study, this frog was recaptured five times between September 2014 and July 2015, each time within a 40-m radius of its original capture location at the downstream end of Site ID 80138.

 Figure 4.
-Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) observations from visual encounter surveys (VES) in the Mossy Pond complex, outside of the study area, in summer 2019.
+Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) observations from visual encounter surveys (VES) in the Mossy Pond complex, outside of the study area, in summer 2020.
 SNYLF letter codes in the legend, which indicate the life stages observed during the most recent survey, are as follows: "A" = adults, "SA" = subadults, and "L" = larvae.

 Figure 5.
-Counts of adult and subadult Sierra Nevada Yellow-legged Frogs (SNYLF) detected during surveys outside of the Mossy Pond capture-mark-recapture (CMR) study area from 2001-2019.
+Counts of adult and subadult Sierra Nevada Yellow-legged Frogs (SNYLF) detected during surveys outside of the Mossy Pond capture-mark-recapture (CMR) study area from 2001-2020.
+These results are derived from a collection of 67 labeled (i.e., locations that have associated Site IDs) lakes, ponds, and streams outside of the Mossy Pond study are that California Department of Fish and Wildlife (CDFW) staff have surveyed at least once (and often several times) during the past 20 years.